kineticsystem/vscode_ros2/README.md

 ~/.vscode
 ```

-To open an existing ROS2 repository, initiate a terminal and navigate to the src directory within your ROS2 workspace.
-It is crucial to ensure you are in the src directory, rather than the root workspace directory.
+To open an existing ROS2 repository, initiate a terminal and navigate to your ROS2 workspace.
+It is crucial to ensure you are in the root workspace directory.
 For instance:

 ```
-~/user/my_project/src
+~/user/my_project
 ```

 Execute the following command to open this directory in VSCode: